Welcome

 1880 was the year St Marks (West Gorton) was established and played its first ever football matches, so is the year some people it seems, would expect to see displayed.
 However, other years may have a claim- albeit to a somewhat lesser extent, to be displayed on the crest ie. 1864 – the year the foundation stone was laid at St Marks Church West Gorton: Alternatively 1865 – the year the church was consecrated: Or 1867 – the year the church cricket team was formed, whose committee and squad eventually organised the establishment of the football team.

-Its an interesting topic, but by officially using 1894 as the founding year and the beginning of a new club, many significant records and events, plus the dedication and hard work of many individuals involved in the formation of the original team, has always been ignored.
+An interesting topic, but by officially using 1894 as the founding year and the beginning of a new club, many significant records and events, plus the dedication and hard work of many individuals involved in the formation of the original team, has always been ignored.

 The church team named St Marks (West Gorton) somehow survived and flourished due to the skill, loyalty, support and sheer hard work of many persons both on and off the pitch, and always displayed a passion to succeed.
 It would never have survived at all but for these persons and support from the church, local businesses and philanthropists, who knew the importance and benefits of caring, giving and sharing wealth.